Comparing dating services

-Privacy is a significant concern when it comes to Tinder, as users sign up with their Facebook profile, meaning the company has access to a large amount of personal information, including your email address, likes, birthday, education history, interests, current city, personal description, your friends list, and photos of you and your Facebook friends who might be common with other users.
-Tinder also gives itself access to the content of your chats when you're using the app, and uses this information to market itself and third party products or services.
-You can't delete your Tinder account, only the app.
-This means your virtual Tinder footprint could exist in perpetuity.
+Privacy is a significant concern when it comes to Tinder, as users can sign up with their Facebook profile, meaning the company can access a large amount of personal information, including your email address, likes, birthday, education history, interests, current city, personal description, your friends list, and photos of you and your Facebook friends who might be common with other users.
+(Although you can restrict the amount of Facebook information it has access to when you sign up.)

 How much does Zoosk cost?

 Zoosk offers free and paid memberships, and a pay-as-you-go system using "Zoosk Coins".